Computer Science & Electrical Engineering

 Upper-division majors should check EWUs Handshake for opportunities for work-study and departmental positions as course assistants, paper graders, or tutors.

-All students in our programs are encouraged to join the student chapter of the Association for Computing Machinery (ACM).
-This group sponsors colloquia, field trips, programming contests and social events.
-Membership in the student chapter is the beginning of a long-term opportunity to connect with professionals in your chosen field.
+All students in our computing programs are encouraged to join the student chapter of the Association for Computing Machinery (ACM).
+This group sponsors colloquia, field trips, programming contests, and social events.
+Membership in the student chapter is the beginning of a long-term opportunity to connect with professionals in a chosen field.

 Graduate Programs